 JIMMY MEANS - 5/29/1950 - is a former Winston Cup/Nextel Cup owner/driver.
 Currently, he is an adviser for Front Row Motorsports and owns his own team, Means Racing.
 He competed in NASCAR for eighteen years in mostly his own equipment, posting seventeen career top-tens.
 He made three career Busch Series starts in 1989, finishing 10th at Darlington Raceway.
 Following his retirement, Means worked as a crew chief in NASCAR, working for Bud Moore Engineering and Moy Racing.
 Means was part the Alabama Gang which included Bobby Allison, Davey Allison, Red Farmer, and Donnie Allison and later Steve Grissom and Mike Alexander.
 Means made his Cup debut in 1976 at the Daytona 500, driving the #5 Chevy for Bill Gray.
 He led one lap but finished 40th after an engine failure.
 He ran an additional eighteen races for Gray in the #52 car with sponsorship from WIXC, finishing in eleventh place twice.
 The following season, Means drove twenty-six races and had a career-best six top-ten finishes, but due to twelve DNFs, he only finished nineteenth in points.
 Means had the highest finish of his career in 1983, when he had a seventh-place run at Talladega.
 Combined with two other top-tens, he dropped seven spots in the standings.
 During the 1984, Means suffered injuries in a crash at Talladega Superspeedway, forcing him to miss several races.
 He did not have a top-ten finish over the next two years, and he lost his Broadway sponsorship, picking up funding from Voyles Auto Savage in late

-Wallace at the end of the season.
+ride to Mike Wallace at the end of the season.
 After losing the Alka-Seltzer sponsorship, Means continued to drive a part-time schedule, posting only one top-ten finish.
 After getting part-time funding from NAPA and Hurley Limo, Means ran eighteen races before retiring from driving in late 1993.
-Info from WikiPedia.
+Some info from WikiPedia.

 CASEY MEARS - 3/12/1978 - an American profession stock car racer.
 Mears is the nephew of four-time Indianapolis 500 winner Rick Mears and the son of Indy Car and off-road veteran Roger Mears.
 In 1996, Mears made his Dayton Indy Lights debut at the Cleveland Grand Prix and finished eighth.
 The following year, he competed full-time in the Indy Lights championship and in 1999 finished second, losing by 14 points.
 Mears continued to compete in the Indy Lights in 2000 and won his first race at the Grand Prix of Houston meeting in October.
 After testing Indy Cars for multiple teams in 2000, Mears was offered a chance to drive a third entry for Team Rahal at California Speedway in October.
 After qualifying 15th and leading 10 laps, he posted a career-best fourth finish in his CART Series debut.